DataFire/Integrations/integrations/generated/flat/README.md

 The Flat API allows you to easily extend the abilities of the [Flat Platform](https://flat.io), with a wide range of use cases including the following:

-* Creating and importing new music scores using MusicXML or MIDI files
+* Creating and importing new music scores using MusicXML, MIDI, Guitar Pro (GP3, GP4, GP5, GPX, GP), PowerTab, TuxGuitar and MuseScore files
 * Browsing, updating, copying, exporting the user's scores (for example in MP3, WAV or MIDI)
 * Managing educational resources with Flat for Education: creating & updating the organization accounts, the classes, rosters and assignments.